 Team 2's par score = S + G50 * (R2 - R1)/100

-The formula asks, given the extra resources, what additional score could we expect?
+Given the extra resources, the formula asks what additional score could we expect?
 The value of

 G50 will depend on the level of competition.
 Our DLS calculator has a default of 245 runs, which applies to international and county cricket.
-You should update this value if you plan to use our tool for your local village cricket team, based on past results.
+Based on past results, you should update this value if you use it with your local village cricket team.

 How to use this Duckworth Lewis calculator?

 This calculator supports interruptions at the start, end, and middle of an innings.
 Let's go through some example situations and see how the Duckworth Lewis method is calculated to find an adjusted target for Team 2.
 If the match has already finished, you can enter the number of runs Team 2 scored and see if they won, lost, or drew the game, according to the DLS method.

 🔎 A standard game of cricket has a maximum number of 50 overs.
 If you are playing a game that has less than 50 overs planned, enter the number into the calculator's Maximum overs section.